rtcrowley/fi-cyberspace-scan/README.md

 root@case:/#./fi-cyberspace-scan.py -t http://127.0.0.1/cyber.php?= -m kuang-grade-mark-11 -d
 -----------------------------------------------------------------
 ```
+___

+## Example

 Here is a sample output for the [Kuang-Grade-Mark-11](http://www.antonraubenweiss.com/gibson/history/v1/glossary.html) mode, which tests a large directory list.
-In this case there are valid hits in the root **/** and 4 directories deep **../../../../**.
-You could initally run the **ICE-Breaker** to verify valid path types.
+In this case there are valid hits in the root **/** and 4 directories deep **../../../../** You could initially run the **ICE-Breaker** to verify valid path types.

 ```
-root@kali:/home/scripts# python fi-cyberspace-scan.py -t http://172.28.1227.5/cyber.php?space= -m 3
+root@case:/# python fi-cyberspace-scan.py -t http://172.28.1227.5/cyber.php?space= -m 3
 -----------------------------------------------------------------
 '___ *  .    '   \|/     *   .   '      + .----. .  '  -*-
 |===|     ' __   -*-  FI Cyberspace-Scan  ||'''|_       ' ___